Touring Tuscany By Car and the Drive Back to England via Switzerland, France, Luxembourg and Belgium

-I was surprised and full of admiration for the spirit of adventure in which a friend in her sixties purchased a holiday home in rural Tuscany.
+I was full of admiration for the spirit of adventure in which a friend in her sixties purchased a holiday home in rural Tuscany.
 She travels back and forth by ferry and car several times each year, a round trip of around 2800 kilometres, often with only her dog for company.
-She sometimes invites a couple of friends to stay.
-This is what happened when another friend and I, also in our autumn years, flew out to join her.
+Sometimes a couple of friends are invited to stay.
+This is what happened when another friend and I flew out to join her.

 The Bell Tower of the Cathedral at Pisa

-We had arranged to rendezvous with our hostess on the Ponte Solferino on the morning following our landing; and after an anxious wait, during which we practised our limited vocabulary in an attempt to confirm that we were on the right bridge, we managed to find each other.
-It was now that time spent memorising a few phrases of Italian conversation with the aid of the started to pay off.
+We had arranged to rendezvous with our hostess on the Ponte Solferino on the morning following our landing; and after an anxious wait, during which we practiced our limited vocabulary in an attempt to confirm that we were on the right bridge, we managed to find each other.
+It was now that time spent memorizing a few phrases of Italian conversation with the aid of the started to pay off.
 The credentials of the Michel Thomas method speak for themselves - when alive he taught many prominent figures, including Bill Clinton and the actress Emma Thompson to quickly acquire a working knowledge of foreign languages, using a listen and repeat system.
-Michel Thomas Total Italian Course
+Michel Thomas Italian Language CDs

 Ponte Solferino in Pisa